 What does parvovirus do?

-How do dogs contract parvovirus?
+How do dogs get parvo?

 Parvovirus is highly contagious and can survive for long periods in the environment.
 The virus can withstand routine cleaning and weather changes, which means the spread of the virus is hard to control.
-It can be easily transferred on the paws of dogs and on people’s shoes or other items contaminated with the virus, like bedding or leashes.
+It can be easily transferred from the paws of dogs and from people’s shoes or other items contaminated with the virus, like bedding or leashes.
 Parvovirus is shed in the faeces of infected animals, and dogs easily come into contact with these when sniffing the ground when on walks or at the dog park.
 It is important to understand that you don’t need direct dog-to-dog contact for a dog to become infected with parvovirus.

 How to prevent parvovirus in dogs

 Vaccinating your pet against parvovirus is the only way to protect them from the disease.
 Vaccinations work to trains their immune systems to recognise the viral markers for parvovirus.
 The vaccination is highly effective and very safe.
 Puppies require vaccination based on the following:

 Parvo Vaccination Schedule:

 This may change depending if you are living in a parvovirus endemic area.